feihong/cooking/kalua-pork.md

 - 1 Tbsp liquid smoke
 - 1 Tbsp kosher salt

-Note: Use ¾ teaspoon of medium-coarse salt for every 1 pound of meat
+Note: Use ¾ teaspoon of medium-coarse salt for every 1 pound of meat.
+Don't use too much salt because the pressure cooker concentrates flavors.

+Note: You can use red cabbage instead of the usual green.
+Cabbage only needs to be cooked for 3 minutes under high pressure, but I prefer 5 in my pressure cooker.

+Note: Don't take the fat out, but make sure the fat is on top.